 A genetic test takes a small sample of your tissue or a bodily fluid and sends it to a specialized laboratory for analysis.

 If you’re already diagnosed with lung cancer, genetic testing is still advised, as it can pinpoint particular genetic mutations.
-Many targeted treatments are now available or being researched for specific mutations.
+Many targeted treatments are now available or being for specific mutations.

 Screening and diagnostic tests for lung cancer